I know the frustration.

 Follow-up Email Templates

-So, now you know what constitutes a great follow-up email – but how do you create one?
+So, you now know what constitutes a great follow-up email – but how do you create one?
 Here are some templates that may be helpful to get you started.

 Remember, there are two types of follow-ups: